-Position the front panel so the LEDs, OFF/ON switch, TUNE and MODE buttons fit through the openings.
-Secure it with screws, lock washers and spacers just as you did on the rear panel (see.
-Figure 19).
+Position the front panel so the LEDs, OFF/ON, TUNE and MODE switches fit through the openings.
+Secure the front panel with screws, lock washers and spacers just as you did on the rear panel (see Figure 21).

 The front panel for a KXAT100 with the optional ATU is shown.
 The alignment of the panel with the switches and LEDs requires more care when the ATU is installed.
 Start securing the front panel with screws, lock washers and spacers in the opposite corners of the front panel and check to ensure the TUNE and MODE switches move freely.
 They only move a small amount when pressed but you should feel a definite movement.
 If necessary, loosen the hardware at one corner and adjust the front panel position slightly.
 When you are satisfied, install the remaining screws, lock washers and spacers.
-If you failed to install two lock washers under each standoff as shown in Figure 6 on page 8, the two rows of LEDs will be too close together to fit in the openings.
-In that case you must disassemble the unit and install the lock washers as shown in Figure 6 on page 8.

-Figure 19.
+Figure 21.
 Mounting the Front Panel.

-Install a foot at each corner of the enclosure as shown in Figure 20.
-When the foot is pressed over the screws, lock washers and spacers you installed earlier and against the corner of the enclosure, the three remaining holes in the foot will like up with threaded bushings in the U-Cover to receive the additional three screws, lock washers and spacers.
+Install a foot at each corner of the enclosure as shown in Figure 22.
+When the foot is pressed over the screws, lock washers and spacers you installed earlier and against the corner of the enclosure, the three remaining holes in the foot will line up with threaded bushings in the U-Cover to receive the additional three screws, lock washers and spacers.

-Figure 20.
+Figure 22.
 Installing the Feet.

-Install the strap handle on the side of the KXPA100 as shown in Figure 21.
+Install the strap handle on the side of the KXPA100 as shown in Figure 23.
 Note that one side of the enclosure has two threaded bushings and the other side has four.
 Place the handle on the side with four bushings in the two closest to the heat sink.
 The other bushings are for mounting the amplifier to a bracket, if desired, as described in your Owner's Manual.